hero image the sill

 Web analysis

-I started with a research phase to get an overview of common user pain points and issues on the site by running a quick web analysis on the platform and looking at customer reviews online.
+To kick off the project, I began with a research phase to gain an understanding of the common user challenges and issues on the site.
+This involved conducting a quick web analysis of the platform and reviewing customer reviews online.

 Web analysis